 FILLING THE FUNDING GAP

-Seventy percent of workshop grant recipients report that funding is a major barrier to their mission of contributing to conservation in their home countries.
+Seventy percent of Conservation Workshop Grant recipients report that funding is a major barrier to their mission of contributing to conservation in their home countries.
 EFN aims to fill the gap by providing these critical funds to advance conservation in the field.
-More than 50 percent reported that they would not have been able to hold the workshop without their Workshop Grants, and the remainder said that their Workshop Grants funds were very helpful, allowing them to hold a significantly longer, larger, or better training opportunities than would have been possible without the funds.
+More than 50 percent reported that they would not have been able to hold the workshop without their Conservation Workshop Grants, and the remainder said that their Conservation Workshop Grants funds were very helpful, allowing them to hold a significantly longer, larger, or better training opportunities than would have been possible without the funds.
 Seventy percent were able to leverage EFN funding to attract other financial support to their organization.
 EFN grants provide opportunities for institutions to, not only train local stakeholders, but to improve their own institutional capacity as well.